What Is It?

 People with diabetes should always have ready access to emergency supplies for treating unexpected episodes of hypoglycemia.
 These supplies may include candy, sugar tablets, sugar paste in a tube and/or a glucagon injection kit.
 A glucagon injection may be given by a knowledgeable family member or friend if a hypoglycemic patient is unconscious and cannot take sugar by mouth.
 For diabetic children, emergency supplies can be kept in the school nurse's office.

 Any person at risk of hypoglycemic episodes can help to avoid delays in treating attacks by learning about his or her condition and sharing this knowledge with friends and family members.
 The risk for hypoglycemia is lower if you eat at regular times during the day, never skip meals and maintain a consistent exercise level.

 Like people with diabetes, nondiabetic people with hypoglycemia should always have ready access to a source of sugar.
 In rare circumstances, a doctor may prescribe a glucagon emergency kit for nondiabetic people who have a history of becoming disoriented or losing consciousness from hypoglycemia.

 If a conscious person is having symptoms of hypoglycemia, the symptoms usually go away if the person eats or drinks something sweet (sugar tablets, candy, juice, non-diet soda).
 An unconscious patient can be treated with an immediate injection of glucagon or with intravenous glucose infusions in a hospital.

-People with diabetes who have hypoglycemic episodes may need to adjust their insulin dose or change their diet or exercise habits.
+People with diabetes who have hypoglycemic episodes may need to adjust their medications, especially the insulin dose, change their diet or their exercise habits.